Key Senate chairman hopes to soon have first public oversight hearings on war with Iran

 She continued: “And so yes, we have a role as Congress. … If you haven’t built the case as to why we need to be doing more, it may be a challenge to get the support that you need.
 I want to make sure that the men and women who are in harm’s way have what they need, but I need to understand that.”

+Thune was also asked if the public would benefit from an open session with members probing administration officials.

+“They’re holding news conferences,” he said.
+“You guys are covering them and putting out all the relevant information about the status of the of the conflict and and I think they’ll continue to do that.”

-Earlier in the week, a group of Senate Democrats, including Minority Leader Chuck Schumer, sent a letter to President Donald Trump calling for hearings with administration officials.
+Earlier this week, a group of Senate Democrats, including Minority Leader Chuck Schumer, sent a letter to Trump calling for hearings with administration officials.

 “Public hearings featuring cabinet-level witnesses have been a standard part of congressional oversight throughout our history, including recent military conflicts, as well as during the wars in Afghanistan and Iraq.
 After all, our founders were clear about the role of Congress in matters of war as the representatives of the American people,” the Democratic senators wrote.